Edward-Z-Chen/Festem_paper/2_PBMC3K/README.md

 ## Prerequisite

-- Download preprocessed data from xxx (recommanded) and place it under the **"results"** folder, OR download the original data from https://cf.10xgenomics.com/samples/cell/pbmc3k/pbmc3k_filtered_gene_bc_matrices.tar.gz.
+- Download preprocessed data from xxx (recommanded) and place it under the **"results"** folder.
+Then start the analysis from script 2.2.
+OR download the original data from https://cf.10xgenomics.com/samples/cell/pbmc3k/pbmc3k_filtered_gene_bc_matrices.tar.gz and start the analysis from script 2.1.
 - Download housekeeping gene list from https://housekeeping.unicamp.br/Housekeeping_GenesHuman.RData and place it in **this** folder.

 ## Dependency